klausman/armapadocs/content/mission_making/simpler_assigngear/index.md

 creating loadouts: click them together in the ACE Arsenal, paste them into the file, done.
-It does have downsides, though, in that it's more likely that inconsistencies creep in, like accidentally giving the riflemen 40mm grenades they have no weapons for and the like.
+It does have downsides, though, in that it's more likely that inconsistencies creep in, like accidentally giving the riflemen 40mm grenades they have no weapons for.

 Furthermore, `assignGear` goes beyond just setting loadouts at start and on
-respawn: it can also be used to set the inventories of vehicles and supply boxes (note the `v_car` and other classes around line 750 of the `assignGear` script, as well as the `crate` classes below it).
+respawn: it can also be used to set the inventories of vehicles and supply boxes (note the `v_car` and other classes around line 750 of the classic `assignGear` script, as well as the `crate` classes below it).
 When using the script as originally intended, the crates/vehicles would have exactly the right equipment (spare weapons, ammo, supplies) that the players spawned with.
 In my experience, PA makes little use of that, so maybe not much is lost.